 Passionate about versatility, his musical interests and repertoire range from opera and choral music to contemporary and Latin-American music.
 For instance, his approach to new music has been widely developed by conducting more than 30 world premieres in the United States, Colombia and the United Kingdom.
 In accordance with this interest, Carlos conducted chamber pieces by British composer Jonathan Harvey in the prestigious Wigmore Hall (London), he conducted in the major festival New Music North West 2016, and conducted full-staged opera productions at the Opera Philadelphia and Curtis Opera Theatre (USA).
 Also, Carlos was invited as a Conducting Fellow to the Cabrillo Contemporary Music Festival 2017 (USA).

 Carlos first came to international attention when he reached the third round in the Cadaqués Orchestra International Conducting Competition in 2013 at the age of 22, the youngest of the short-listed candidates.
-Since then, he has worked with the BBC Philharmonic, Manchester Camerata, Curtis Symphony and Liverpool Mozart Orchestras amongst others and has conducted a number of fully-staged opera productions with companies including Opera Philadelphia and Curtis Opera Theatre.
+Since then, he has worked with the BBC Philharmonic, Manchester Camerata, Curtis Symphony and Liverpool Mozart Orchestras amongst others and has conducted a number of fully-staged opera productions.

 As assistant conductor, Ágreda has worked alongside internationally renowned names such as Juanjo Mena, Peter Oundjian, Yan Pascal Tortelier, David Robertson, Leonard Slatkin, Jon Storgårds and Sir Mark Elder with orchestras such as the St. Louis and Pittsburgh Symphony Orchestras, the Royal Liverpol Philarmonic Orchestra and the Los Angeles Philharmonic.
 He has also collaborated professionally with Sir Andrew Davis, Miguel Harth-Bedoya, and Osmo Vänskä and has been invited to participate in many high-profile masterclasses with Michael Tilson Thomas, Cristian Măcelaru ,Benjamin Zander, Stéphane Denève, and Vasily Petrenko, to name a few.